seijimaekawa/empirical-study-of-GNNs/README.md

 python train_model.py --train_rate 0.6 --val_rate 0.2 --RPMAX 10 --dataset cora --net GCN --parameter_search
 ```

-One way to use the best parameter set you explored is to add it in `./configs/best_params/best_params_supervised.csv` as a new row.
-If there is a line in the file with a matching dataset/net combination, then you can run `./models/train_model.py` using the best parameters without setting the best parameters as arguments.
+A simple way to use the best parameter set you explored is to add it in `./configs/best_params/best_params_supervised.csv` as a new row.
+If there is a line in the file with a matching dataset/net combination, then you can run `./models/train_model.py` using the best parameters.
+In this case, you do not have to set the best parameters as arguments.
 You can also choose to set the best parameters as arguments when running the code.

 # Built-in Datasets